pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ```

 Parameters:
-- channels (Set<String>, optional): Channels to subscribe to.
-Either channels or channelGroups required.
+- channels (Set<String>): Channels to subscribe to.
+Either channels or channelGroups is required.
-- channelGroups (Set<String>, optional): Channel groups to subscribe to.
-Either channels or channelGroups required.
+- channelGroups (Set<String>): Channel groups to subscribe to.
+Either channels or channelGroups is required.
-- withPresence (bool, optional): Also subscribe to presence events.
-See Presence Events.
+- withPresence (bool): Also subscribe to presence events.
-- timetoken (Timetoken, optional): Start subscription from this timetoken.
+- timetoken (Timetoken): Start position.
-- keyset (Keyset, optional): Override default keyset.
+- keyset (Keyset): Override default keyset.
-- using (String, optional): Named keyset from keysetStore.
+- using (String): Keyset name from keysetStore.

 ### Sample code

-Subscribe to a channel:

 ```
 `1var channel = "my_channel";